Advocacy

 Visibility as a tool for change

-The ProVeg Grants programme supports projects like these that go beyond advocacy and help change the way plant-based ideas are seen, discussed, and understood.
+The ProVeg Grants program supports projects like these that go beyond advocacy and help change the way plant-based ideas are seen, discussed, and understood.

 Support the movement